 - Advocate for mental health awareness

-- Speak up against discrimination of mental illness
+- Speak up against discrimination of people living with mental illness

 - Extend an open ear, hand, and heart to those experiencing mental illness

 - Learn more about mental health in the U.S.

 - Support organizations that offer mental health resources

 - Prioritize your mental health and wellness

 - Have a nutrient-rich diet

 - Reduce your consumption of processed foods, sugars, and alcohol